-Dealing with cancer at work
+Coping with cancer at work

-A cancer diagnosis affect every part of your life, so it’s no surprise that you may have to make adjustments to your working life after you’re diagnosed.
+A cancer diagnosis can affect every part of your life, so it’s no surprise that you may have to make adjustments to your working life after you’re diagnosed.

 Depending on the type of cancer you have, it may be possible for you to continue working.
 But equally, you may have to take some time off for treatment or because of the symptoms you’re experiencing.
 That raises the question of whether you let your employer know about your diagnosis.